 Of course, if you plan to drink the regular sherry or regular wine right away that's a good thing ;-)

 No I don't think it's the same.
 You can even compare the difference between cooking wine and table wine.
-The cooking wine contains a lot of sodium.

 As a few others have already noted here, cooking sherry is high on the sodium.
 You'll get better results in buying drinking-grade sherry, and even many of the lower-cost brands are ounce for ounce often cheaper and better-tasting than the salty "made for cooking" wines.